-The Texas Municipal Courts Education Center’s (TMCEC) grant, Municipal Traffic Safety Initiatives (MTSI) was designed to bring traffic safety to the forefront of awareness and implementation by municipal courts and to help them embrace the concept of transforming traffic safety into a local priority.
+The Texas Municipal Courts Education Center’s (TMCEC) grant, Municipal Traffic Safety Initiatives (MTSI), was designed to bring traffic safety to the forefront of awareness and implementation by municipal courts and to help them embrace the concept of transforming traffic safety into a local priority.

-All of the goals and objectives for FY 2011 have been met or exceeded.
+All of the goals and objectives for FY 2013 have been met or exceeded.

 Traffic safety programs and educational conferences:

-2005-2010 Highlights & Accomplishments
+2005-2012 Highlights & Accomplishments

-- The MTSI traffic safety web-site provides additional information to the TMCEC constituency on traffic safety issues.
+- The MTSI traffic safety website provides additional information to the TMCEC constituency on traffic safety issues.
 This web-site provides for “one-stop shopping” for traffic safety materials related to the work of the municipal courts.
 This web-site is updated regularly.

 - The TMCEC municipal traffic safety list serv that was founded in July 2006 continues to be utilized with numerous requests each month to join.
 The membership continues to grow as a result of these requests.
 Important traffic safety information, articles and resource are shared via this list serv on a monthly basis.

 - The Municipal Traffic Safety Awards were created in 2008 with nine municipal courts being recognized for their outstanding efforts in traffic safety.
 Award recipients were recognized at the Municipal Traffic Safety Initiatives Conference.
 Due to the positive impact and feedback, both the awards and conference are continued annually and continue to grow in size and popularity.